ETAAcademy/ETAAcademy-ZK-Meme/01_Ouick_Read/24_SHA256_Keccak_Poseidon.md

 ## Hashing Showdown: SHA-2 vs Keccak vs Poseidon

 The digital world relies on secure ways to verify data integrity.
 Hash functions play a crucial role in this by creating unique "fingerprints" for any piece of information.
-This article explores three popular hash functions: SHA-2, BLAKE, Keccak (a variant of SHA-3), and Poseidon, highlighting their differences and suitability for specific tasks.
+This article explores four popular hash functions: SHA-2, BLAKE, Keccak (a variant of SHA-3), and Poseidon, highlighting their differences and suitability for specific tasks.

 **SHA-2: The Robust Veteran**